Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

     In some cases it is important to remain in FP32 for numerical stability, so keep this in mind when using mixed precision.

+    For example when running scatter operations during the forward (such as torchpoint3d) computation must remain in FP32.

 FP16 Mixed Precision
 --------------------